How Past Habits Can Destroy Your Relationship

 I trust that no one wants a long-term relationship with someone who speaks to them in a negative fashion.

-Our past habits are often tied to some sort of experience or event in our life.
+As a relationship counselor, my work is often directed at understanding how past habits are often tied to some sort of experience or event in our life.
 Something may have taken place during your adolescent years that impacts you today.
 Or an experience in the relationship could be the catalysis.
 Something as simple as watching one of your parents yell at the other.
 Or experiencing fear and worry when trying to engage in confrontation.

 In this example, the couple had a rough history.
 A history filled with up and down cycles that continued to hurt the relationship.

 Name calling started as a cry for attention.
 Then to push buttons.
 And finally, it hit home, as a habit.
 A learned behavior that slid past the tongue without recognition.

 A habit like brushing your teeth.
 So easy to do.